-- The Schedules 1, 2, 3, 4, 5 (a-g), 6 (a-b), 7, 10a(ii) and 14 (boxes 1 12) of the Vector Limited Gas Distribution Information Disclosure Requirements Information Templates (the 'schedules'), have been prepared, in accordance with the Commerce Commission Gas Distribution Information Disclosure Determination 2012 (amended as of 3 April 2018) and the related Reasons Paper and Input Methodologies (together 'the determination') for the year ended 30 June 2021; and - Vector Limited's basis for valuation of related party transactions in the year ended 30 June 2021 has complied, in all material respects, with clause 2.3.6 of the Gas Distribution Information Disclosure Determination 2012 (amended as of 3 April 2018) and clauses 2.2.11(1)(g) and 2.2.11(5) of the related Input Methodologies.

-As far as appears from an examination of them, in all material respects:

-- Proper records to enable the complete and accurate compilation of the schedules as at 30 June 2021 have been kept by Vector Limited; and - The information used in the preparation of the schedules as at 30 June 2021 has been properly extracted from Vector Limited's accounting and other records and has been sourced, where appropriate, from Vector Limited's financial and non-financial systems.
+- The Schedules 1, 2, 3, 4, 5 (a-g), 6 (a-b), 7, 10a(ii) and 14 (boxes 1 12) of the Vector Limited Gas Distribution Information Disclosure Requirements Information Templates (the 'schedules'), have been prepared, in accordance with the New Zealand Commerce Commission's Gas Distribution Information Disclosure Determination 2012 (amended as of 3 April 2018) and the related Reasons Paper and Input Methodologies (together 'the determination') for the year ended 30 June 2022; and - Vector Limited's basis for valuation of related party transactions in the year ended 30 June 2022 has complied, in all material respects, with clause 2.3.6 of the Gas Distribution Information Disclosure Determination 2012 (amended as of 3 April 2018) and clauses 2.2.11(1)(g) and 2.2.11(5) of the related Input Methodologies. - As far as appears from an examination of them, proper records to enable the complete and accurate compilation of the schedules for the year ended 30 June 2022 have been kept by Vector Limited; and - As far as appears from an examination, the information used in the preparation of the schedules for the year ended 30 June 2022 has been properly extracted from Vector Limited's accounting and other records and has been sourced, where appropriate, from Vector Limited's financial and nonfinancial systems.